 Yield Farming Using Stable Coins

 Personally, I do Yield Farming on Pancake Swap on Crypto – Crypto (e.g. $ADA – $BNB) or crypto – $BUSD (e.g. $CAKE – $BUSD) pairing because of the high APY.
-But recently, I’m also considering farming using stable – stable pairing (e.g. $USDC – $BUSD) to diversify my portfolio and to minimize the risks of Yield Farming.
+But recently, I’ve also considered farming using stable-stable pairing (e.g. $USDC – $BUSD) to diversify my portfolio and to minimize the risks of Yield Farming.

 Yield Farming Using Single Assets

 You can also do Yield Farming using single assets on a variety of AMMs available in the market.
-I only use Pancake Swap and Pancake Bunny as of the moment and I can only talk about them.
+I only use Pancake Swap and Pancake Bunny at the moment and I can only talk about them.
 I will write about other AMMs once I have given them a try.

 When you farm using single assets, you’re not subject to Impermanent Loss because you didn’t pair your crypto to another asset to create a liquidity pool token.
 But of course, your crypto is still subject to the fluctuation of its market price.

 With Pancake Swap, you can stake $CAKE and earn $CAKE and a variety of other cryptos via the Syrup Pools.

-With Pancake Bunny, I only stake $CAKE to earn $CAKE and $BUNNY and I also stake $BUNNY to earn $WBNB which I convert to $BNB once I harvest them and use it to pay for my Pancake Swap and Pancake Bunny transactions.
+With Pancake Bunny, I only stake $CAKE to earn $CAKE and $BUNNY and I also stake $BUNNY to earn $WBNB which I convert to $BNB once I harvest them and use to pay for my Pancake Swap and Pancake Bunny transactions.

 Holding ‘Dividend’ Paying Crypto

-There are some crypto that pays out ‘dividends’ when you hold them.
+There are some crypto that pay out ‘dividends’ when you hold them.
 An example of this is $VET.
 When you hold $VET in a savings account in Binance, you earn interest on your $VET and at the same time, you will also receive $VTHO.

 I will research other cryptos that do something similar and I will write a separate article about it and link it here.
 I’m familiar with $VET because I used to have some on Binance and when I held $VET on my Binance Savings, I also received some $VTHO on a daily basis.
 It’s not that much but it does add up and it’s better than not to get any, right?